NBKRedSpy/QM_PityUnlock/SteamReadMe.txt

 [/td]
 [td]1
 [/td]
-[td]Hard mode setting.
-The number of "failed" rolls before a roll is guaranteed to not be unlocked [/td]
+[td]Hard mode only setting.
+The number of "failed" rolls before next roll is guaranteed to be undiscovered.
+[/td]
 [/tr]
 [tr]